-Interactive Messaging for Real-time Reporting of Municipal Securities Transactions

-This document provides an overview of interactive messaging to be used with the Municipal Securities Rulemaking Board's (MSRB) Real-time Transaction Reporting System (RTRS).
-Its main purpose is to provide the required detailed input and output specifications for messages that will be used to support regulatory reporting.
+Interactive Messaging for Real-time Reporting of Municipal Securities Transactions This document provides an overview of interactive messaging that is used with the Municipal Securities Rulemaking Board's (MSRB) Real-time Transaction Reporting System (RTRS).
+Its main purpose is to provide the required detailed input and output specifications for messages to support regulatory reporting.